textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 The `p` element and it’s two `span` children enable styling the name and date output however you want, together or separately.
 For example, you could use pseudo rules to add punctuation around the name: `– Drunk Hulk,`.
 Or use `display:block;` on the `span` elements to put the date under the name instead of using punctuation.
 Note there is also a hard `class="sig"` set on the `p` element, but you can remove or change that as desired in your own shortcode form.

 By writing in a value for the `name=""` attribute, you can choose to use a person’s twitter name, like in this case: “Drunk Hulk”.
 Or their tweet handle: “@drunkhulk”.
 Or leave out the dumb `@` symbol: “drunkhulk”.
-Or anything else you want, which makes this attribute flexible for other source types too.
+Or anything else you want, which makes this attribute flexible for other quote source types besides tweets.

 Because the `name=""` attribute is optional, no name will appear under the quoted tweet if you leave it out of the short-tag.
 The date will still appear as a link to the actual tweet location because that’s hard-coded in the shortcode (unless you modify it).